syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Exporting.md

 ![](Exporting_images/Exporting_img12.png)

 ### Adding Header/Footer
-The grid can be exported with the header/footer to the pdf document by enabling the `ShowHeader` and `ShowFooter` properties of the `GridPDFConverter`.
-The DrawPDFHeader and DrawPDFFooter events are used to customize the header and footer section of the pdf document.
+The grid can be exported with the header/footer to the PDF document by enabling the `ShowHeader` and `ShowFooter` properties of the `GridPDFConverter`.
+The DrawPDFHeader and DrawPDFFooter events are used to customize the header and footer section of the PDF document.

 {% tabs %}
 {% highlight c# %}